ZahraRahimii/Artificail-Intelligence-Project/README.md

 Phases of pac-man game will be described as below:
 ## Phase 1:
-The goals is reaching optimally to a position to find a food.
+The goal is reaching optimally to a position to find a food.
 The algorithms implemented in the phase:
 * DFS (Depth First Algorithm)
 * BFS (Breadth First Algorithm)
 * ${A^*}$ Search Algorithm